-If you’re thinking But what kind of monster hates the playground? the answer is an ornery and cross and non-award-winning™ mom.
+I cannot anymore with The Playground and I’m not afraid to say it.
+But what kind of monster hates the playground? you might be thinking.
+The answer is an ornery and non-award-winning™ mom.
 Like me.

 My little family of four has logged a lot of hours at the playground over the years.
 We even have affectionate nicknames for our regular haunts: The Squishy Park (for its rubber ground), The Sand Park (duh), The Mila Park (named for preschool classmate Mila, whom we once saw there), The River Park (where a barely-there stream trickles through, perfect for launching bath toys), and the Spider-Man park (named for the blessed day that a real, live, spandex-clad, adult Spider-Man sashayed through, which my kids will never forget so long as they live).

-- The ‘Bring Everything’ culture.
+- The Bring Everything culture.
 Here’s where I feel particularly out-of-step with my fellow parents.
-See, I’m a minimalist, and even when my kids were very young, I’d tote around as little stuff as possible when we went out because I like living on the edge.
-My theory’s always been let’s do the activity we’re doing, and whatever it is we might need, we’ll be home soon.
+I’m a minimalist, and even when my kids were very young, I’d tote around as little as possible when we went out because I like living on the edge.
+My theory’s always been let’s just do the activity we’re doing, and whatever it is we might need, we’ll be home soon.
 Obvs this doesn’t apply if we’re flying cross-country or something, I’m not a lunatic!
 But to the park, sure.
-Yet I’ve noticed that some families bring ALL THE POSSESSIONS.
-Like, in addition to the basics, they bring all manner of toys (in case the playground’s structures get boring, I guess?), balls befitting every sport, books, dinner in case they stay late, lawn chairs in which to sit and enjoy the dinner, etc. And it’s not my business except that the Bring Everything culture is like a virus; my kid sees the other mom pulling out a vat of pesto tortellini and is like Mom, where’s my dinner?
+Yet some families bring along ALL THE POSSESSIONS, it seems.
+In addition to the basics, they bring all manner of toys (in case the playground’s structures get boring, I guess?), balls befitting every sport, books, dinner in case they stay late, lawn chairs in which to sit and enjoy the dinner, etc. And it’s not my business, except that the Bring Everything culture is like a virus.
+My kid sees the other mom pulling out a vat of pesto tortellini and is like Mom, where’s my dinner?
 IT’S AT HOME IN THE FUTURE TENSE, CHILD.
 Constant #momfail for me.

 - The names.
 “Falcon!”
 “Huxley!”
 “Jagger!”
 Just stop it.
-(Also maybe I’ve been living in L.A. too long?)
+(Also maybe I’ve been living in L.A. too long.)

-- Backyard Playdates.
-Who cares if you don’t have a swingset or treehouse.
-Sometimes simple backyard playdates are successful simply because they’re contained — and the kids can be more independent on their own turf.
+- Backyard Play dates.
+Who cares if you don’t have a swing set or tree house.
+Sometimes simple backyard play dates are successful simply because they’re contained — and the kids can be more independent on their own turf.
 I’ve been known to actually have full conversations with mom-friends in this setting because no one has to dart off to push a swing or crouch inside a massive tire.

 - Hitting the grocery store.
 Would I love to shop by myself in a thoughtful and leisurely manner?
 Of course.
 But sometimes bringing the kids to the market can be pretty fun, especially when I’m not in a rush.
-There may not be the chance for running around like there is at the park (unless you’re my son), but there is plenty of opportunity for counting, calculating, choosing, creating, and planning.
+There may not be the chance for exercise like there is at the park (unless you’re my son), but there is plenty of opportunity for counting, calculating, choosing, creating, and planning.
 And, of course, there’s something brilliantly #winning about killing two birds.
 Attagirl.